Add an external MCP server in StudioAssist

 - Starting version 10.4.0, Katalon Studio supports MCP servers that require authentication (e.g. Atlassian, Linear, Asana, Notion, Webflow... )

-Katalon Studio provides 3 built-in MCP servers.
-These servers can help you query Katalon's knowledge base, write/edit test cases in Katalon Studio, and interact with TestOps objects.
-See Katalon's built-in MCP servers for more details.
+Katalon Studio provides 3 built-in MCP servers that help you query Katalon's knowledge base, write/edit test cases in Katalon Studio, and interact with TestOps objects.

 | Transport method | Execution environment | User type | Requirement |